 11. Pack snacks and drinks for the day

 Stop by a local grocery or convenience store or fresh food market and stock up on snacks.
 Even if you just put a bottle of water and a muesli bar or apple in your bag you’ll be saving money on snacks.
 Those daily coffees, blueberry muffins and bottles of water really do start to add up, especially when you’re paying top dollar for them at a cafe or other shop.
-I have so many great memories stopping for a pre-packed snack along my travels, sitting on a doorstep in a foreign country with Matt, watching the world go by.
+I have so many great memories stopping for a pre-packed snack during my travels, sitting on a doorstep in a foreign country with Matt, watching the world go by.
 It’s a great way to stop and just take it all in.